sdss/HAL/docs/sphinx/macros.rst

 - *Normal* stages.
 These form the bulk of the macro and can be run concurrently.
 Each stage should represent a well defined part of the macro procedure.
 Examples of stages are slewing the telescope to a field, taking a BOSS arc, etc.
 - *Cleanup* stages.
 These stages always run at the end of the macro or if the macro fails at any point.
 Their purpose is to leave the system in a safe condition regardless of the result of the macro execution.
 Cleanup stages cannot run concurrently.

+While the user can select what normal stages to run, the order in which the stages are executed cannot be modified.

 Macros are defined as a subclass of the `.Macro` base class, with each stage a coroutine method in the class with a name that matches the stage.
 A minimal example is ::

     class ExposeMacro(Macro):